AdamEscamilla/create-react-app-shell/README.md

 Create React App works on Windows, and Linux.<br>
 If something doesn’t work, please [file an issue](https://github.com/AdamEscamilla/create-react-app-shell/issues/new).<br>
-If you have questions or need help, please ask in [GitHub Discussions](https://github.com/AdamEscamilla/create-react-app-shell/discussions).

 ## Creating an App